 that currently exists in the motor carrier marketplace, with

-85% of motor carriers having an unrated safety rating.
+85% of motor carriers have an unrated safety rating.
 This

 entities that are selecting motor carriers to check certain

 data points prior to tendering a load.
 There currently is no

 standard or requirement for entities to check prior to

 Though the full details of the bill are not yet available, the legislation does not appear to impact a shipper’s selection of a carrier which may lead to a higher level of so-called “dispatch services” deployed by smaller carriers and owner-operators.
 The other current challenge is carriers being rated.
 Currently, 85% of carriers are unrated carriers.
 Couple the lack of funding to rate carriers with the ease of entry to become a new carrier with authority within weeks, and you have a regulatory challenge in supporting future safety measures in the carrier industry.

 The end of the 2nd quarter did not disappoint as the Rockfarm cost per mile rose from a low of $1.93 in May to $2.06 in June.
 June’s trend line illustrated the same capacity constraints seen in all the previous years since 2016.
 The question before us is whether will 2020 follow the 2017 trend of increased rates through the fall or take a softer approach as seen in 2018 and 2019?